 How To get there

 San Francisco is a very convenient city to travel to and around.
-San Francisco International Airport allows you to travel to and from this destination hot spot from all over the world with limited connections.
+San Francisco International Airport allows you to travel to and from this destination hot spot from all over the world with limited connections (for the hands-down best pricing comparison be sure to check Skyscanner).
 Once you arrive to SFO you can take the BART rail service to any surrounding area or downtown.
 If you know which hotel you are staying at you can also check to see if they offer hotel shuttles to and from the airport.

 If you're traveling like us, you will want to get your hands behind your very own steering wheel.
 So, you will want to choose one of the rental companies - which operates conveniently right at the SFO Airport.
 We chose Alamo car rental and had a great experience throughout our entire journey from San Francisco to L.A.